fc-io/react-tape/README.md

 ## React Tape

-A boilerplate for React using Tape for testing.
+A relatively simple boilerplate for React using Tape for testing.

+For something more full-fledged take a look at [https://github.com/fc-io/react-tape-redux](https://github.com/fc-io/react-tape-redux)

 ### Getting Started